Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: Introduction

-Although the double-ended queue seems simple as it contains only a few random factors, its analysis is actually difficult and challenging due to the fact that the Markov process corresponding to the double-ended queue has a bidirectional state space $\{\ldots,-2,-1,0,1,2,\ldots\}$.
-Therefore, up until now, there has still been lack of effective methods for conducting performance analysis of double-ended queues.
+Although the double-ended queue seems simple as it contains only a few random factors, its analysis is actually very difficult and challenging due to the fact that the Markov process corresponding to the double-ended queue has a bidirectional state space $\left\{ \ldots,-2,-1,0,1,2,\ldots\right\} $.
+Therefore, up until now, there is still lack of effective methods for conducting performance analysis of double-ended queues.
 In the early study of double-ended queues, by applying the Markov processes, Sasieni (1961), Giveen (1961) and Dobbie (1961) established the Chapman-Kolmogorov forward differential-difference equations with the bidirectional state space.
 Also, they introduced customers' impatient behavior to guarantee system stability.
-It is well-known that the customers' impatient behavior makes analysis of the double-ended queues more difficult and challenging due to having to deal with the level-dependent Markov processes.
-Note that this class of real phenomenon facing the level-dependent Markov processes was discussed in Artalejo and G\'{o}mez-Corral (2008) and Li (2010) in the study of retrial queues.
+It is well-known that the customers' impatient behavior further makes analysis of the double-ended queues more difficult and challenging in performance evaluation of the systems due to the level-dependent structure of the corresponding Markov processes, which was discussed in Artalejo and G\'{o}mez-Corral (2008) and Li (2010).

-When the two waiting rooms of double-ended queue are both finite, Jain (1962) and Kashyap (1965, 1966, 1967) applied the supplementary variable method to deal with the double-ended queue with a Poisson arrival process and a renewal arrival process.
+When the two waiting rooms of the double-ended queue are both finite, Jain (1962) and Kashyap (1965, 1966, 1967) applied the supplementary variable method to deal with the double-ended queue with a Poisson arrival process and a renewal arrival process.
 Takahashi et al. (2000), and Takahashi and Takahashi (2000) considered a double-ended queue with a Poisson arrival process and a PH-renewal arrival process.
 Sharma and Nair (1991) used the matrix theory to analyze the transient behavior of a double-ended Markovian queue.